shaiyon/SubredditBot/README.md

 "[deleted]"|
 "Close!
 It's act grade 2 titanium (grade 2 will darken and develop a patina over time and I can tell its a little bit darker than when I got it back in late June) and 18k rose gold. \n\nThanks, it's really a neat color scheme that they got going on with this particular Speedmaster that you don't see everyday. "  |
 "\&gt; Adding on to that I think that having a seconds hand is pointless if it is not showing the actual correct second.\n\nIt's really not that pointless.
 It gives you a quick way to check if your watch is actually still running and it also allows you to time things.
 I use it for the latter quite often. \n\nI don't think it's that silly since watches are marketed as luxury goods now, and not really as time keeping devices."|
-"I will go ahead and not believe that whatsoever, while you go ahead and try to make another claim saying you are actually not a trust fund baby."|

 The data is clearly high quality, but is in the markdown format and needs to be cleaned up before encoding and feeding into GPT-2.
 Code and more detail on the data cleaning process can be found [here](../master/clean_data.ipynb).